rishavjha62/my-notes/notes/course/2025-05-30_tmux-notes.md

 - Pane : A pane is a split region inside a tmux window where a shell runs.
   Splits can be done in horizontally or vertically.

-* Creatin a new split
+* Creating a new split
   - Type `split-window -h` in command mode to split window horizontally or press `Ctrl+b+-`.
   - Type `split-window -v` in command mode to split window vertically or press